SitePen/dstore/docs/Collection.md

 #### `filter(query)`

 This filters the collection, returning a new subset collection.
-The query can be an object, with the properties defining the constraints on matching objects.
+The query can be an object, or a filter object, with the properties defining the constraints on matching objects.
 Some stores, like server or RQL stores, may accept string-based queries.
-Stores with in-memory capabilities (those that include `SimpleQuery` like `Memory`) may accept a function for filtering as well.
+Stores with in-memory capabilities (those that include `SimpleQuery` like `Memory`) may accept a function for filtering as well, but using the filter builder will ensure the greatest cross-store compatibility.

 #### `sort(property, [descending])`